-It began as a personal challenge in 2015 in pursuit of a better life.
+"It all began as a personal challenge in 2015.

 To do one thing that scares me the most that year.

 Then a local invited me to a village that was the epicentre of the devastating 2015 earthquake.
-I couldn’t believe families were still struggling to rebuild homes; young adults roamed the streets without jobs; kids would walk hours to school empty handed, to face a classroom with blank walls and barely anything to read.
+I couldn’t believe families were still struggling to rebuild homes; young adults roamed the streets without work; kids would walk hours to school empty handed, to face a classroom with blank walls, untrained teachers and devoid of anything to read.

 ‘What’s the worst that can happen?’